Port Adelaide Lighthouse

 Port Adelaide Lighthouse is a lighthouse located on the North Parade of Port Adelaide.
 It was first lit in 1869 at the entrance to the Port River near Outer Harbor.
 In 1901, it was moved to the Neptune Islands and relocated to the current location in 1986.
 It is listed on the South Australian Heritage Register since 1980.
-It is lit on Saturdays.
+It is occasionally lit on weekends and for special events.